johntmorgan/backend_takehome/README.md

   curl localhost:8000/trigger_etl

 Using scripts:
-  To build and run the docker container:
+  Build and run the docker container:
     bash setup_etl.sh
-  To trigger the ETL process (from a separate terminal):
+  Trigger the ETL process (from a separate terminal):
     bash trigger_etl.sh
-  To query the database post-ETL (from a separate terminal):
+  Query the database post-ETL (from a separate terminal):
     bash query_db.sh